-Working smoke alarms can save lives so make sure yours is in good working order.
+Working smoke alarms can save lives so it's important to make sure that yours is in good working order.

 - Test your smoke alarm every week by pressing the button until it sounds.
 If it fails, please contact us immediately. - Change the battery every year.
 If you hear a beeping sound coming from the smoke alarm it is warning you that the battery needs replacing.
-If you are unable to do this yourself, please contact us. - Never remove the battery unless to replace it with a new one. - Never disconnect the alarm. - Never cover over the alarm. - Vacuum the grill area of the smoke alarm every 12 months.
+If you are unable to do this yourself, please contact us. - Never remove the battery unless to replace it with a new one. - · Never disconnect the alarm. - Never cover over the alarm. - Vacuum the grill area of the smoke alarm every 12 months.